anilbhatt1/EVA4P1_S15A_Depth_FG_Detection_DataPrep/README.md

 Code : https://github.com/anilbhatt1/EVA4P1_S15A_Depth_FG_Detection/blob/master/EVA4P1_S15_DataPrep_V1.ipynb

-12. Mask of FG_BG is prepared along FG_BG preparation and written in a separate colab folder.
+12. Mask of FG_BG was prepared along FG_BG but written in a separate colab folder.
-13. As followed for FG_BG, this colab folder is zipped and copied to gdrive.
+13. As followed for FG_BG, this colab folder was zipped at end and then copied to gdrive.
-14. Foreground image that we are going to overlay over background is converted to gray scale.
-FG image already have a transparent background with object in it.
+14. Foreground image that we were going to overlay on top of background was converted to gray scale.
+FG image already has transparent background with object only retained.
-15. Hence all those pixels which represent object will have a pixel value greater than zero.
-We will make these pixels 255 so they will be bright and rest all as zero.
+15. Hence only those pixels that represent object have pixel values greater than zero.
+We made these pixel values 255 so that they will be brighter compared to rest of the image pixels which were zeroes.
-16. Next we will convert background image to gray scale.
-Here we will make all those pixels that are > 0 to 0.
-Result will be background turning dark.
+16. Next we converted background image to gray scale.
+In this case, we made all those pixels that are > 0 as 0.
+Result was that entire background turned to be dark.
-17. Next we will overlay converted foreground on top of converted background.
+17. Then we overlaid the converted foreground image from step 15 on top of converted background image from step 16.
-18. Result will be a white mask of foreground on top of dark background.
+18. Result was a white mask of foreground image on top of dark background image.

 ###### FG_BG Mask generated is as below